 - Put away toys at the end of the day so all family members can go to the toilet at night without tripping over them.

-- Wipe up spills as soon as possible – they can make the floor slippery.
+- Wipe up spills as soon as they happen – they can make the floor slippery.

-- Use anti-skid mats under your rugs and floor coverings, or roll them away.
+- Use anti-skid mats under your rugs and floor coverings, or roll rugs away.

-There are three important factors that can influence the seriousness of a fall:
+There are three important things that can influence the seriousness of a fall:

 - The height children can fall from: the lower the height, the lower the danger.
 Children under five years shouldn’t have access to heights over 1.5 m, and older children shouldn’t have access to heights over 2 m.

-- What children fall onto: hard surfaces such as concrete, ceramic tiles and even compacted sand are more hazardous to fall onto than softer surfaces.
-A bed of tan-bark or pine mulch under play equipment is recommended to provide a softer landing.
-These beds are required to be at least 30 cm deep.
+- What children fall onto: hard surfaces like concrete, ceramic tiles and even compacted sand are more hazardous to fall onto than softer surfaces.
+A bed of tan-bark or pine mulch under play equipment provides a softer landing.
+These beds must be at least 30 cm deep.

 - What children might hit as they fall: sharp-edged furniture, like coffee tables and bedside tables, should be placed in areas where a child is unlikely to fall on them.